PseudoMon/lyricskeeper/songs/give-and-take.md

 They tried to hold us down
 (Tried to hold us down)
-But they can't control us now
+They can't control us now
 (Can't control us oooh)

 Today's the day